 The 12+ charge state of the monomer at 50°C was chosen for subsequent characterization by UVPD as it is not present at room temperature, designating this charge state to be exclusively a product of thermal denaturation.
 Figure 3A shows the fragmentation of the protein based on the abundances of fragment ions originating from cleavages of each backbone position for the 17+ dimer (previously shown as a sequence map in Figure 1C) at room temperature (blue) and the thermally denatured monomer (12+) (red, values shown on an inverted scale).
-Regions of increased fragmentation of the thermally denatured monomer relative to the dimer are highlighted with a pinkshaded box while regions that exhibit suppressed fragmentation upon thermal denaturation are highlighted in a blueshaded box.
+Regions of increased fragmentation of the thermally denatured monomer relative to the dimer are highlighted with a pink-shaded box while regions that exhibit suppressed fragmentation upon thermal denaturation are highlighted in a blue-shaded box.
 These highlighted regions are color-coded on the crystal structure of the dimer in Figure 3B.
-It is expected that the thermally denatured monomer would exhibit increased fragmentation in domain III of the protein (interface region).
-The loss of the subunit interface disrupts many of the hydrogen bonds and salt bridges in this region, promoting greater fragmentation efficiency of the highly αhelical domain III.
-Similar to the fragmentation of the monomer at room temperature, the thermally denatured monomer displayed greater fragmentation in the active site region (residues 40-180) than any other section of the protein, likely due to increased conformational flexibility of the binding pocket and loss of functionality.
-Fragmentation of the region comprised of residues $\sim$ 60-140 appeared to be even more enhanced for the dimer compared to the thermally denatured monomer.
-This region contains primarily β-sheet secondary structure, a class of secondary structure which has previously been reported to exhibit high melting temperatures as well as the ability to stabilize intermediate structures at high temperature.52-55 It is possible that these properties of the B-sheet region afford greater stability during the thermal denaturation experiments while the surrounding areas undergo more extensive fragmentation.
-If the protein did not aggregate at $\sim 65^{\circ}$ C, it is possible that further unfolding events of this $\beta$ -strand region might have been observed at higher temperatures.
+It is expected that the thermally denatured monomer would exhibit increased fragmentation in domain III of the protein

+(interface region).
+The loss of the subunit interface disrupts many of the hydrogen bonds and salt bridges in this region, promoting greater fragmentation efficiency of the highly α -helical domain III.
+Fragmentation of the region comprised of residues ~60-140 appeared to be even more enhanced for the dimer compared to the thermally denatured monomer.
+This region contains primarily β -sheet secondary structure, a class of secondary structure which has previously been reported to exhibit high melting temperatures as well as the ability to stabilize intermediate structures at high temperature.^{55-58} It is possible that these properties of the β -sheet region afford greater stability during the thermal denaturation experiments while the surrounding areas undergo more extensive fragmentation.
+If the protein did not aggregate at ~65°C, it is possible that further unfolding events of this β -strand region might have been observed at higher temperatures.

 Figure 3.
-UVPD was performed on the 17+ dimer at room temperature and the 12+ monomer at elevated temperature.
+(A) UVPD was performed on the 17+ dimer at room temperature and the 12+ monomer at elevated temperature.
 Fragments identified and normalized by MS-TAFI were plotted according to the backbone position that was cleaved with the monomer intensities shown on an inverted scale.
-(A) Regions displaying enhancement or suppression of fragmentation between the monomer and dimer are denoted by shaded boxes: red for enhanced fragmentation of the monomer at 50°C and blue for enhanced fragmentation of the dimer at 25°C. (B) These regions of differences in fragmentation were mapped on the crystal structure of dimeric Mpro (PDB: 7CAM) where green is the standard color of the protein and red/blue corresponds to the regions shaded in A.
+Regions displaying enhancement or suppression of fragmentation between the monomer and dimer are denoted by shaded boxes: red for enhanced fragmentation of the monomer at 50°C and blue for enhanced fragmentation of the dimer at 25°C. (B) These regions of differences in fragmentation were mapped on the crystal structure of dimeric Mpro (PDB: 7CAM) where green is the standard color of the protein and red/blue corresponds to the regions shaded in A.